Atlas975/Notes/MachineLearning/NeuralNetworks/Neural_networks.md

 - A neural network consists of the following components:
 	- $w$ (weights) correspond to how strong a connection from one neuron to another is
 	- $a$ (activation function) squishes the results of the weights and inputs so that the result is a value ranging between 0 and 1.
-	- $b$ (bias) Iadded before squishing with an activation function and can be thought of as an additional neuron added to each layer.
+	- $b$ (bias) added before squishing with an activation function and can be thought of as an additional neuron added to each layer.
 Acts as a y-intercept

+## Network structure
+-  **Input Layer**: Receives raw data.
+Each neuron in this layer represents a feature of the input data.
+-  **Hidden Layers**: Perform computations and feature transformations.
+A network may have multiple hidden layers, allowing it to learn complex patterns.
+-  **Output Layer**: Produces the final results or predictions, often in the form of classifications (e.g., identifying the content of an image) or continuous values (e.g., predicting prices).

+##

 ## Forward pass process
 - The following will be used to demonstrate the process, with more hidden layers this would involve repeating step 1-3 using the previous activations as input